 21. Artistic Stony Pathway

-There are so many options when it comes to design pathways using stones.
+There are so many options when it comes to designing pathways using stones.
 Lay down stones and rocks in a curved path for a low-maintenance garden.

 A stone path to go to your backyard enhances your garden’s look while creating a unique mesmerizing view of the home.